SameerSingh2901/AI-Healthcare-Chatbot/readme.md

 ## ⚠️ Disclaimer
 This project is for **educational purposes only**.
 It is **not a substitute for professional medical advice, diagnosis, or treatment**.
-Always seek advice from a licensed healthcare provider.
+Always consult a licensed healthcare provider.